 Like Google Search, Google Shopping is second to none in its scope.
 It aggregates so many products and buying options across the web that you can’t go wrong.

 The first version of Google Shopping developed by Craig Nevill-Manning and released in December 2002 was called Froogle.
 Froogle used Google’s web crawler index to offer a simple price comparison service that eventually became a branch of Google AdWords.

 In 2007, the platform was rebranded as Google Product Search to emphasize its integration with Google Search.
 Product listings would appear alongside regular search results.

 By 2012, the service had rebranded itself again and it was renamed Google Shopping.
 Google Shopping shifted to a paid advertising model in which retailers had to pay to be listed on the site, which turned out to be a controversial move.

 As of April 27, 2020, Google Shopping is once again a free platform, allowing any merchant to list their products at no cost.
 Google framed this change as an attempt to help small businesses during the COVID-19 pandemic.
 Whatever the reason, this means a new opportunity for small retailers, who now have access to a wide audience at zero starting cost.

-So whether you have a large marketing budget or not, listing your products on Google Shopping is a smart move because it can cost you as little as nothing.
+So whether you have a large digital marketing budget or not, listing your products on Google Shopping is a smart move because it can cost you as little as nothing.